WilmaryM/JavaScript/README.md

-# Course of JavaScript
+# My course of JavaScript

-This is the course that I took to learn JavaScritp
+This is the course that I took to learn JavaScript, and it's awesome.